It’s true, this area is a gold mine – literally – and people today still find the occasional coin and other riches while hunting along the beach.

 It’s the perfect place for both new and seasoned snorkelers alike, where in minutes you’ll be floating above the rocky reef.
 Great water clarity gives the opportunity to see plenty of tropical fish and other marine life.

-Sail the seas aboard the Lily, a traditional wooden sailboat on your choice of three tours that last about two hours.
+Sail the seas aboard the Lilly, a traditional wooden sailboat on your choice of three tours that last about two hours.
 The Lily is available for private charters, and can accommodate up to 42 people.
 Tours depart from the Stuart Riverwalk Pier.
 Use the rest of your day to explore the shops, restaurants, and cultural attractions in historic downtown Stuart.

 Stay a While